chaturay/serverless-artillery/README.md

 [//]: # (Thanks to https://www.divio.com/en/blog/documentation/)

-Instant, cheap, and easy system validation at scale ([`serverless`](https://serverless.com) + [`artillery`](https://artillery.io) = `serverless-artillery` (a.k.a. `slsart`, a.k.a. **orbital lasers!**).
+Combine [`serverless`](https://serverless.com) with [`artillery`](https://artillery.io) and you get `serverless-artillery` (a.k.a. `slsart`) for instant, cheap, and easy system validation at scale.

 TL;DR:
+From a single test script and without deploying or maintaining any servers or infrastructure, you get:
-* Performance: I measure system behavior under load, cackling while I add zeros or reviewing my CI/CD process' metric history
+* Performance Mode: measure system behavior under load, instantaneously and to arbitrarily large levels of load
-* Acceptance: I validate my CI/CD deployment with synthetic traffic to fail the build in cases of error
+* Acceptance Mode: validate your CI/CD deployment with synthetic traffic and fail or gate the build in cases of error
-* Monitoring: I periodically sample system behavior with synthetic traffic to monitor system health
+* Monitoring Mode: regularly validate system behavior and health with small bursts of synthetic traffic

-We were motivated to create this project in order to facilitate moving performance testing earlier and more frequently into our CI/CD pipelines such that the question wasn't '`whether...`' but '`why wouldn't...`' '`...you automatically (acceptance and) perf test your system every time you check in?`'.

-With acceptance testing in pocket we asked, '`why wouldn't you schedule that to sample and thereby monitor your service?`'.
-So we added monitoring mode.

 1. [Installation](#installation)
 1. [Quick Start & Finish](#quick-start--finish)